Mitchellpkt/forgetful_full_nodes/README.md

 This course of technological history has stranded us with high-GB to low-TB scale laptop/desktop hard drives, which is terribly inconvenient for ever-growing distributed ledger databases and their egalitarian aspirations.
 Alas!

 Thus the shower thought: we can make the same cloud tradeoff - increased bandwidth for decreased local storage requirements.
-Furthemore, we can still “trust but verify” without the security tradeoffs of a remote node or SPV wallet.
+Furthermore, we can still “trust, but verify” without the security tradeoffs of a remote node or SPV wallet.
 I can implement this locally today without needing to change the existing p2p protocol.

 For a simple example, suppose I am currently running a full node that has verified every transaction from the genesis block to the current height.
 To reclaim disk space, I discard everything except a skeleton indexing of outputs, transaction hashes, and block height/hashes.